DA0-DA0/dao-dao-ui/packages/stateful/voting-module-adapter/README.md

 know the contract name of the voting module (from the `info` query) so that the correct adapter can be chosen and its interface passed down to descendant components.
-You will also need to pass some options, like the contract address of the DAO's core contract, as well as some commonly used components, like `Logo` and `Loader`.
+You will also need to pass some options, like the contract address of the DAO's core contract.

 ```tsx
 import { VotingModuleAdapterProvider } from '@dao-dao/stateful/voting-module-adapter'